-Since dive watches are designed for water immersion, it needs to be water-resistant and bears a specific depth rate.
-In addition, dive watches should have at least 100 meters of depth rating to be considered suitable for underwater activities.
+Since they are designed for water immersion, it needs to be water resistant and bears a specific depth rate.
+In addition, it should have at least 100 meters of depth rating to be considered suitable for underwater activities.

-According to PADI, professional dive watches should have at least a depth rating of 300 meters.
+According to PADI, professional divers watches should have at least a depth rating of 300 meters.
 Below, we reviewed the Bulova Dive Watch, which is perfect for professional divers out there.

-To test a dive watch for pressure resistance, a hot-plate condensation test will be performed first to ensure that no moisture is present inside the watch.
+To test it for pressure resistance, a hot-plate condensation test will be performed first to ensure that no moisture is present inside the watch.
 After that, the watch will be placed inside a pressure tester under 125% of the applied depth rating.

-Two hours after, the dive watch will be depressurized within one minute under 3 meters of equivalent pressure.
-This dive watch will be subjected to this pressure for an hour before performing another hot-plate condensation test.
+Two hours after, the diver’s watch will be depressurized within one minute under 3 meters of equivalent pressure.
+It will be subjected to this pressure for an hour before performing another hot-plate condensation test.

-Dive watches should be resistant enough to endure hot water immersion of up to 104F as well as cold water immersion of 41F.
-To test for thermal shock, dive watches will be immersed in these temperatures for at least 10 minutes.
+They should be resistant enough to endure hot water immersion of up to 104F as well as cold water immersion of 41F.
+To test for thermal shock, it will be immersed in these temperatures for at least 10 minutes.
 After the immersion, a hot-plate condensation test will be performed to ensure that no moisture has seeped through the watch.

 If the dive watch endures the mentioned tests, it will pass the ISO 6425 certification.

 There are two options: the analog type or the digital one.

 Analog dive watches are common as it allows the diver to monitor the time without too much fuss.
 Also, some of them have automatic technology, so there’s no need to replace batteries.
 This watch also uses a unidirectional bezel to monitor elapsed time and to serve as a countdown timer for the diver.